Tropical cyclone effects by region: Jamaica

 The island and country of Jamaica is located in the Caribbean Sea, south of the eastern edge of Cuba.

-Hurricane Gilbert in September 1988 was the strongest and most damaging storm on record to make landfall in Jamaica, leaving $800 million (1989 USD) in damage as a Category 3 with winds of 125 mph.
+Hurricane Gilbert in September 1988 was the strongest and most damaging storm on record to make landfall in Jamaica until Hurricane Melissa, leaving $800 million (1989 USD) in damage as a Category 3 with winds of 125 mph.
 A storm in 1722 was the deadliest on record in Jamaica, killing roughly 400 people.